 John Hirst reviews 'A History of Tasmania' by Henry Reynolds

 Cambridge University Press, $39.95 pb, 336 pp, 9780521548373

 Read the rest of this article by subscribing to ABR Online for as little as $10 a month.
 We offer a range of subscription options, including print, which can be found by clicking here.
 If you are already a subscriber, enter your username and password in the ‘Log In’ section in the top right-hand corner of the screen.
 If you require assistance, contact us or consult the Frequently Asked Questions page.

-John Hirst is an historian; his most recent book is Looking for Australia: Historical Essays (2010).
+John Hirst was a historian.
+His most recent book was Looking for Australia: Historical Essays (2010).

 By this contributor

 Please note that all comments must be approved by ABR and comply with our Terms & Conditions.

 NB: If you are an ABR Online subscriber or contributor, you will need to login to ABR Online in order to post a comment.
 If you have forgotten your login details, or if you receive an error message when trying to submit your comment, please email your comment (and the name of the article to which it relates) to email@example.com.
 We will review your comment and, subject to approval, we will post it under your name.